 · Keeping your neck and feet cool can help lower your overall temperature.
 Soak a tea towel and pop it in the freezer before bedtime and drape over your neck, head or feet.

 · Open doors and windows at night to let the cooler air sweep through your home.
-Make sure you have locked screen doors or windows for security – and bug prevention.
+Make sure you have locked screen doors or windows for security – and insect prevention.